CSStipendRankings/CSStipendRankings/README.md

 MIT Living Wage Calculator.
 We will review your pull request and merge it if everything looks good.

 **Alternatively, you can also [create an issue](https://github.com/CSStipendRankings/CSStipendRankings/issues/new/choose) with the above information and we will add the data for you.**

+### Update Website Content

+This website is purely static.
+Before submitting any pull requests, please first test your changes locally by running `python3 -m http.server` in the root directory of this repository and then open `http://localhost:8000` in your browser.

 ## License
 The code and data in this repository is licensed under the [Attribution-NonCommercial-NoDerivatives](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
 See `COPYING` for details.